maasir554/todo-ts/README.md

 # todo-ts
-A frontend web app made with TypeScript using Vite.
+A frontend [ progressive  ] web app made with TypeScript using Vite.
 ## 🔑 Key features
 - add, delete, and modify your tasks.
 - your tasks are saved in 🗄️local storage.